Sinantosun/Sinantosun/README.md

 ### 👨‍💻 About Me

-I'm a Junior .NET Developer passionate about building smart, scalable, and real-time web apps using **ASP.NET Core**, **Angular**, and modern backend technologies.
+I'm a Junior .NET Developer with a passion for building smart, scalable, and efficient web applications.
+My journey in the software development world has been driven by a desire to solve real-world problems and create meaningful solutions that have a positive impact.
-I've completed 17+ projects focused on:

-- Microservice architecture with Docker
-- Authentication with JWT
-- Real-time notifications using SignalR
-- PostgreSQL, MSSQL, and Dapper
-- Design patterns like Chain of Responsibility & Unit of Work
-- File systems like Google Drive
-- RESTful API development

-I enjoy integrating AI into real-world use cases and aim to build projects that solve real problems efficiently.
+I specialize in ASP.NET Core and Angular, focusing on building real-time and high-performance web apps.
+My work is centered around modern backend technologies like microservices and containerization with Docker, ensuring that applications are both scalable and maintainable.

+I’ve worked on various projects that challenge me to keep learning and growing as a developer.
+Every line of code I write is driven by the goal of making the web a better place—by building applications that are efficient, user-friendly, and future-proof.

 ---